Nikola1992-prog/Missing_PNR_Detector/README.md

 # Missing_PNR_Detector

 This project is used to find all missing PNRs ( Passenger Name Record ) between the two given ones.
+The idea is to convert the first Pnr into numbers, and increment it in each cycle until it equals the last Pnr.
+All PNRs in between will be stored.

 ## About project

-Its bulit in virtual environment (venv) using Python 3.9.7
+Its built in virtual environment (venv) using Python 3.9.7

 DB used to store missing PNRs is sqlite3